 Espacio Público, from Chile, offers an alternative solution to think tanks facing a challenging funding context: rethink your business model.

 Espacio Público changed its business model (including its funding model), and in the process created a stronger institution.
 It also offers lessons for any think tank considering following a similar path.

-On Think Tanks spoke to Guillermo González, Espacio Público’s Executive Director, who oversaw the organisation’s business model reform.
+On Think Tanks spoke to Guillermo González, Espacio Público’s former Executive Director, who oversaw the organisation’s business model reform.

 Enrique Mendizabal: Before we consider the change that Espacio Público underwent, what was the challenge you were facing?

 Guillermo González: We were facing the end of core funding- something that other organisations are also facing or will have to face at some point.
 We had three years of core funding before it “ran out”.
 This funding allowed us to set up the organisation and develop important research projects.
 We knew early on that this set up was not sustainable in the long-term, so we decided to change our business model towards project based funding.

 It is an interesting case of a successful transition, although it required a significant effort from the organisation.

 Espacio Público began operating in 2013.
 We had two large core funders which provided 100% of our budget: the Institute for New Economic Thinking in the US and Lord David Sainsbury in the UK.

 The original agreement with one of the funders was that their support would last three years.
 As for the other funder, we agreed that they would reduce their funding every year.
 This was intended to encourage us to seek out new funding sources.
 This is worth pointing out as good practice from the donor’s perspective and for think tanks looking for new sources of funding.

 As for Espacio Público, by 2015 we had less core funding, which triggered us to look for project based funding.